 Firstly it’s important to point out that with the larger overall area the headset cameras can span, the greater chance the headset has of detecting the controllers.
 The cameras on the DecaGear 1 VR headset span a range of up to 225° for maximum coverage and in order to better track the controllers from almost anywhere within body range and with excellent precision.

 The DecaGear controllers are about the same size as the typical Oculus controller.
-Each is powered by one AA battery.
-Now we’re not sure at this point how long the batteries will last, but if I had to make an educated guess, I would say 2 - 3 hours, similar to that of the Oculus Quest.
+Each controller is powered by a single fixed battery and is charged via USB type C connection.
+Now we’re not sure at this point how long the batteries will last, but if I had to make an educated guess, I would say 10 - 15 hours, similar to that of the Oculus Quest.

 You have the typical X and Y buttons on the left controller and B and A buttons on the right.
 There's a menu button for turning the controllers on and off as well as accessing your SteamVR home, and a joypad for moving around, and let’s not forget the trigger button for blowing your adversaries to kingdom come!

 Although small, you’ll be surprised how many features have been crammed into these controllers.
 They have built-in haptics and vibrate, just like many of the VR controllers we’re all becoming accustomed to.
 They have a knuckle-strap to keep your hands securely in place, so you don’t have to physically hold onto them, and there’s full finger tracking - meaning your hands act like real hands whilst in the virtual world, allowing you to provide a wide range of gestures and expressions.

 Probably one of the best features of the DecaGear controllers is the special grab sensors.
 These give you the ability to interact with your virtual environment, objects, and people - just like you do in the real world.
 Squeeze the grip to pick up an object and let go to drop it, simple!.